vanakenm/apis-meetup-demo/APIS.md

 * and IFTTT

 # The Dark Side

+## Mind your keys
+* They can be used to impersonate you/your app
+* Or worse

 ## So, you just coupled your business to someone else whims
 * Google Translate example